liblaf/84100343-Deep-Learning/hw1/submit/part3/README.md

 ### Overview

-In this task, we trained a `ResNet-18` model from scratch on the `PathMNIST` dataset for multi-class tissue type classification.
+In this task, we trained a `ResNet-18`[^resnet] model from scratch on the `PathMNIST` dataset for multi-class tissue type classification.
 The training process was tracked using the W&B experiment management tool, and the model's performance was evaluated on the test set.

+[^resnet]: He, Kaiming, et al. "Deep residual learning for image recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.

 ### Code Implementation

 The code for this task is provided in `task1.py`.
 The script initializes a `ResNet-18` model, trains it on the `PathMNIST` training set, and evaluates its performance on the validation and test sets.
-The training process includes logging the training loss and validation metrics (AUC and ACC) using W&B.
+The training process includes logging the training loss and validation metrics (AUC and ACC) using W&B[^wandb].

+[^wandb]: Biewald, Lukas.
+Experiment Tracking with Weights and Biases.
+2020, https://www.wandb.com/.

 ### Training and Validation Curves